gm-core/gdash/README.md

 Creates a partial function identifier for use in place of raw scripts in gdash functions, or with the use of `_run`.

-> Partials are to be treated as a data structure, and must be cleaned up with _free() when they are no longer of use.
+> *Note*: Partials are to be treated as a data structure, and must be cleaned up with _free() when they are no longer of use.

 ```gml
 @param {Script} script The script to create a partial of